scala-ide/docs/dev/appendix/git-github.rst

 Don't get discouraged by git, at the beginning it may be bit painful to get your head around it, as its philosophy is a lot different from other tools you may got yourself acquainted with (read CVS or SVN).
 You may feel lost, but don't give up.
-Your effort will be soon recompensated, and once you understand the philosophy and are comfortable with the basic commands, you will likely start to appreciate its simplicity (and at that point, you may even discover that you will never want to go back to something different ;)).
+Your effort will be soon recompensed, and once you understand the philosophy and are comfortable with the basic commands, you will likely start to appreciate its simplicity (and at that point, you may even discover that you will never want to go back to something different ;)).